mfpdev/trust-a-device-sample/cordova-app/README.md

 IBM MobileFirst Foundation
 ===
-## Trust your web client
-A sample mobile application demonstrating how to add trusted web client with MobileFirst Foundation 8.0 by scanning a QR code.

 ### Usage
 1. From a command-line window, navigate to the project's root folder and run the commands: